x186k/webrtc-http-access-protocol/draft-elliott-whap.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.

-The reader may wish to note that one of the two RFC references in the preceding paragraph was normative; the other was informative.
-These will be correctly identified as such in the References section below.

 # Background

 This is some background text